-(\2) Deferred tax assets at the end of the current consolidated fiscal year are considered to be recoverable based on past and current consolidated taxable income and projected future consolidated taxable income.
+(2) Deferred tax assets at the end of the current consolidated fiscal year are considered to be recoverable based on past and current consolidated taxable income and projected future consolidated taxable income.

-(b) Reconciliation of the difference between the statutory income tax rate and the effective income tax rate for the years ended March 31, 2022 and 2021 were as follows:
+(b) Reconciliation of the difference between the statutory income tax rate and the effective income tax rate for the years ended March 31, 2023 and 2022 were as follows:

-March 31, 2022 March 31, 2021
+March 31, 2023 March 31, 2022

-Statutory income tax rate - 28.0%
+Statutory income tax rate 28.0% -

-Equity in net income of affiliates - (9.0)%
+Equity in net income of affiliates 5.3% -

+Loss in conjunction with the Antimonopoly Act 11.2% -

-Valuation reserve - 2.7%
+Valuation reserve (1.0)% -

-Other - (0.3)%
+Other 1.6% -

-Corporate tax burden rate after the application of the effective income tax rate - 21.4%
+Corporate tax burden rate after the application of the effective income tax rate 45.1% -

-(Note) The Company has omitted a reconciliation for the year ended March 31, 2022 because the Company recorded loss before income taxes for the consolidated fiscal year.
+(Note) The Company has omitted a reconciliation for the year ended March 31, 2022 because the Company recorded loss before income taxes for the previous consolidated fiscal year.